Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 How Do Test Accuracy Levels Compare?

 Not all tests for dairy intolerance offer the same level of precision.
-In Portsmouth, healthcare professionals note that hydrogen breath tests and lactose tolerance tests generally yield higher accuracy compared to skin prick tests, which are mainly designed for allergies.
+In Portsmouth, healthcare professionals note that hydrogen breath tests and lactose tolerance tests generally yield higher accuracy than skin prick tests, which are primarily designed for allergies.
 Blood tests can also provide valuable insights, but their reliability may vary depending on the laboratory conducting the analysis.

 The accuracy of these tests is critical for effective intolerance management; therefore, individuals seeking testing should discuss the available options with their healthcare provider to select the most appropriate method based on their symptoms and medical history.